List of Baki the Grappler characters: Reiichi Ando

+Yasha Ape

-While training in the Hida Mountains, Baki encounters this 2-meter tall simian Yasha.
+While training in the Hida Mountains, Baki encounters a 2-meter tall Yasha Ape (夜叉猿, Yasha-zaru).
 Although he wanted to fight barehanded, Baki is forced to set the Yasha on fire to save Ando in their first fight.
 In the second three months later, Baki pokes its left eye, which the Yasha then pulls out and eats.
 Baki wins the fight, but the Yasha is able to walk away.
 As a sign of respect, Baki returns the skull of the Yasha's mate, who was previously killed by Yujiro, and likewise, the beast gives Baki one of his fangs.
 As Baki departs, it is revealed that he is raising three children on his own.
 Later, Yasha is decapitated by Yujiro, who then shows his head to Baki upon challenging him to a fight.
 Four years later, one of the Yasha's children is brought to the underground tournament where it injures several fighters including Kyosumi Kato, before being stopped by Katsumi Orochi.